 - The number one reason many corporations and organizations outsource the development of eLearning content is to benefit from the expertise of contractors who are skilled and knowledgeable in this area.
 An in-house team may not have the same level of experience or know-how to develop the most effective content, particularly if it’s extremely complex material.
-Additionally, experts may have ideas or contributions to the project that wouldn’t otherwise be considered in-house.

 - You’re going to save both time and money in most instances if you outsource content development, rather than allocating resources from within your own organization.
 An outsourced team also tends to more easily meet tight deadlines.